ArifMariem/FinancialDocOCR/README.md

 7. Verified financial data is stored in MongoDB for future reference.

 ## Data Preprocessing
-The preprocessing phase for table recognition and detection encompasses the following key steps:
+### The preprocessing phase for table recognition and detection:
 1. Document Upload: Users initiate the process by uploading the document containing tabular data.
 2. Image Compression: To optimize processing speed and resource utilization, the uploaded images undergo compression without compromising data integrity.
 3. Gray Scale Conversion: The images are converted to grayscale to simplify subsequent image processing operations.